ErrorFlexXx/OpenGMP/README.md

 ## Building the programs
 The repository has to be cloned with --recursive parameter in order to clone all referenced submodules of this project.
 The build system for the server project is implemented with a tool called cmake.
-OpenGMP-Server can be built on windows and linux operating systems.
+OpenGMP-Server can be built on linux operating systems.
+The client has to be built on windows.

 ### Building the server
 To build the server on a linux system, the following tools have to be installed: